zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/ui-recommender.md

 1. Open the UI Recommender dialog box in the following way:

     1. Go to **Design Mode** if you are not in this mode.
-    1. Hover over an element on the page, a blue plus sign that represents UI Recommender appears:
+    1. Hover over an element on the page and a blue plus sign that represents UI Recommender appears:

         {{< figure src="/attachments/refguide/modeling/mendix-ai-assistance/ui-recommender/blue-plus-sign.png" alt="UI Recommender sign">}}